MiRo1310/ioBroker.telegram-menu/README.md

 ### **WORK IN PROGRESS**

+-   text table from Json
+-   It is now possible to copy rows into the same menu
 -   small fixes
 -   fixed parse_mode in submenu
--   get json as Table
+-   get json as inline-Keyboard Table

 ### 1.1.0 (2023-12-08)